debruijn/more-adventofcode/README.md

 ## Status per year
 - 2018: Partially done in Rust in my other repo - I will in future include it in here and finish it
 - 2019: In progress for JavaScript

+## Note in usage
+In case you want to run my code, a warning: it will be less plug-and-play as my other repo where you can just run the code as long as you have properly setup aocd and authentication.
+In this repository, I will be referring to my cache folder from the other project for my input files, and each language will have its own way for doing that, so no promises about me following proper procedures for a specific language.